shoaiyb/sysa/_posts/2021-06-01-build-simple-wordpress-contact-form-plugin.md

 The RegEX in the contact form does the following field validation:

-- [a-zA-Z0-9 ]: only letters, spaces and numbers allowed in the name field; special symbols are deemed invalid.
+- a-zA-Z0-9: only letters, spaces and numbers allowed in the name field; special symbols are deemed invalid.

-- [a-zA-Z ]: only letters and spaces are allowed in the subject field.
+- a-zA-Z: only letters and spaces are allowed in the subject field.

 - The `email` form control validates the email field hence there is no need for a pattern attribute.